Stacktape

 YML files

-• Returns the parsed contents of the specified *.yml file.
+Parses the contents of a .yml file.

 myvar1: value1